hardenize/hardenize-cli/DEVELOPMENT.md

 ## Dev-mode

-If you add `--dev-mode` to your command line arguments, there will be additional commands and options available to you.
+If you set the environment variable `HZ_DEV_MODE`, there will be additional commands and options available to you.
 These will usually only work against a hardenize app server in development mode so are useless to people other than Hardenize Limited developers.
-To see the additional commands, just run `hardenize --dev-mode` and look for the commands marked `(DEV-MODE)`